 - Shraddhā - faith

 - Samadhanam – one-pointed focus on the Self

 Through Shama, we become more conscious of our conditioned mental impulses.
-This enables us to distinguish and listen with more clarity to our innermost voice and apply our will to it.
-This gives us more freedom in our response to the world.
-It takes conscious effort and time, but eventually, it gets easier, and we move one step closer to liberation beyond our mind’s conditioned limits and resistances.
+This enables us to listen with more clarity to our innermost voice and to act with more freedom in our response to the world.
+It takes conscious effort and time but moves us one step closer to liberation beyond our mind’s conditioned limits and resistances.

 Dama is to control the senses.
-We tend to direct our senses externally where we get caught up in our reactions to sense objects and sense experiences which throw us off-center.
+We normally direct our senses outwardly and get caught up in our reactions to sense objects and experiences which can throw us off-center.
 The more we are aligned to our true Self, the more we naturally restrain our senses and become less distracted by the pursuit of sensual pleasures which only reinforce an identification with the body, opposite of our intended goal of its transcendence.
 The yogis use the analogy of a charioteer whose higher wisdom employs the mind as reins on the wild horses of the senses to maintain direction and arrive at the destination.

-When the mind and senses are under control responding obediently and effortlessly to the will of the Self, one is liberated from conditioned and impulsive thinking and acts with clarity and purpose.
+When the mind and senses are under control responding obediently and effortlessly to the Self, one is liberated from conditioned and impulsive thinking and acts with clarity and purpose.
 The third facet is Uparama – to steadfastly follow the path of dharma - righteous action.

 Facet four is Titiksha, forbearance to overcome opposites.
 Heat-Cold, Pleasure-Pain.
 One’s adherence to the path is undeterred by adverse circumstances.
 The mental power is immense.
 One walks barefoot on the stony path not complaining that one has no shoes but with gratitude that one still has legs.

-Hopefully, a picture emerges that the mind when made resolute and impervious to sensual and worldly temptations enables one to flourish like a beautiful lotus flower arising from the muck of muddy waters.
+When the mind is resolute and impervious to sensual and worldly temptations, one flourishes like a beautiful lotus flower arising from the muck of muddy waters.
 Not a single drop of such water can penetrate its leaves or petals.